 '''

-P1 Camera Enable/Disable connection to the Raspberry Pi Camera P2 SSH Enable/Disable remote command line access to your Pi using SSH P3 VNC Enable/Disable graphical remote access to your Pi using RealVNC P4 SPI Enable/Disable automatic loading of SPI kernel module P5 12C Enable/Disable automatic loading of I2C kernel module P6 Serial Enable/Disable shell and kernel messages on the serial connection P7 1-Wire Enable/Disable one-wire interface P8 Remote GPIO Enable/Disable remote access to GPIO pins Select>
+P1 Camera Enable/Disable connection to the Raspberry Pi Camera P2 SSH Enable/Disable remote command line access to your Pi using SSH P3 VNC Enable/Disable graphical remote access to your Pi using RealVNC P4 SPI Enable/Disable automatic loading of SPI kernel module P5 I2C Enable/Disable automatic loading of I2C kernel module P6 Serial Enable/Disable shell and kernel messages on the serial connection P7 1-Wire Enable/Disable one-wire interface P8 Remote GPIO Enable/Disable remote access to GPIO pins Select>

 '''

 The next message has to be confirmed with Yes and after that, you can leave the settings with Finish.
-I2C is now successfully activated and you can now use the display.
+I2C is now successfully activated and you can use now the display.

 It could be necessary that you have to adjust the contrast manually before you can see the output of the display.

-Adjust the contrast by rotating the potentiometer with a small screwdriver, like it is shown in the picture below.
+Adjust the contrast therefore, that you can rotate the marked potentiometer with a small screwdriver, like it is shown in the picture below.